tannerbohn/tannerbohn.github.io/_posts/2016-02-26-linksaver.markdown

 - His active reinforcement learners translate mismatches between expectations and reality into curiosity rewards or intrinsic rewards for curious, creative, exploring agents which like to observe / create truly surprising aspects of the world, to learn novel patterns

 ___

 Friday, 26.
 February 2016 06:38PM

 **Url:** [https://www.sciencedaily.com/releases/2015/02/150217122700.htm](https://www.sciencedaily.com/releases/2015/02/150217122700.htm)

+**Notes:**

+- Even animals compose: What it means to be a musical species